 We work closely with clients to unlock the value of their data.
 Far from simply presenting data on maps, we build custom data visualization interfaces from the ground up that present entirely original perspectives on complex datasets.
 Employing the web browser as our core platform, we explore data through a host of techniques, from linking charts with maps to animating data over time and space.
 Through this bottom-up approach, we create unique visualizations that can reveal new insights and engage audiences.

 Matthew Seibert is a principal and co-founder of Landscape Metrics, and the company’s creative lead.
 With a background in visual arts, humanities, and landscape architecture, Matthew melds his years of experience as a designer with his interest in quantitative environmental science to develop revealing and creative renderings of our shared world.
 Matthew’s talent for creating accessible and provocative representations of scientific data, in both analog and digital media, is instrumental to the company’s unique visual aesthetic.
 Matthew holds a Bachelor of Arts in Humanities from the University of Texas at Austin and a Master of Landscape Architecture from Louisiana State University.
-He is currently a visiting assistant professor at Ohio State University’s Austin E. Knowlton School of Architecture.
+He is currently a lecturer at the Bernard & Anne Spitzer School of Architecture at the City College of New York.